solidlabnetwork/GUARD-SLM/README.md

 ## Experiments

 ### 1. Extract Activations
-In this section, we extract the last-token activations from the language model, which are subsequently used for visualization and classification tasks.
+In this section, we extract the last-token activations from the language model, which are subsequently used to analyze prompt behavior in the representation space.

 ```bash
 python main.py \